krabbs/Spooli/README.md

 - G-code compatibility checks

 ## 🐞 Known Bugs
+- Flow Rate change is not calculated. (very rare in gcodes since it is directly calculated in G1/GO E parameters.
+- wiping tower and filament stamping before tool change maybe not correct. values are taken from gcode meta data. real use maybe different
 - Forecasts can be delayed
 - Unexpected restarts or network failures may cause looping